 1. Review Your Office Culture

 The culture of a workplace can refer to its leadership, workplace practices and the business’ missions, values and ethics.
 All of these elements can affect an employee’s performance, which is indirectly linked to their fitness levels.
 Therefore, promoting a workplace culture that embraces fitness is, in short, encouraging optimal employee performance.
-A study by PerkBox Medical showed that 45 percent of British workers are unable to meet the recommended 10,000 steps a day at work simply because they are not able to walk much on the job, even though 73 percent of them try to in order to reduce stress and maintain their mental health.
+A study by PerkBox Medical showed that less than 30 percent of people in the UK manage to meet the recommended 10,000 steps a day at work simply because they are not able to walk much on the job, even though 73 percent of them try to in order to reduce stress and maintain their mental health.
 To change the workplace culture, start with improving workplace education on the benefits of exercise, including walking.
 Alternatively, you can consider this when designing the workplace and workday, such as by opting for standing desks or employee break policies.

 2. Develop an Employee Wellbeing and Fitness Initiative

 Recently, companies such as Deloitte, Google and TotalWellness have introduced employee fitness programs that include paid fitness times in an employee’s workday.
 In the UK, digital social media platform Hootsuite has tackled the issue of employee fitness in the workplace by installing a company gym on its business premises.
 To boost fitness knowledge and participation, the company has also included exercise classes with trained professionals at set times that are aligned with company break hours, giving their employees the time to fit exercise into their workday.